Relevant Versions: Mission Control 3.X

 This article explains how to use Mission Control integration with VCS providers to externalize and pull Mission Control user configuration scripts.
 For the purposes of this discussion, we will reference Git as our VCS provider provider and GitHub as our cloud-based hosting service.

-As Mission Control support git protocol and includes integration with VCS system, this functionality will allow you to manage versioning sharing and collaboration Mission Control configuration scripts in easy platform such as GitHub and Bitbucket.
+As Mission Control supports the Git protocol and permits integration with VCS systems, this functionality allows you to manage version sharing and collaboration when developing Mission Control configuration scripts in mainstream Source Control platforms such as GitHub or Bitbucket.

-When working with Git server you will need to identify yourself to Git server, use either one of the ways below to do so:
+When working with a Git server you’ll need to identify yourself to it through one of two ways:

-Connection to the Git server by SSH keys.
+Connecting to the Git server via SSH keys

-To create an SSH connection between your GitHub user to Mission Control follow this step by step guide:
+To create an SSH connection between your GitHub user and Mission Control, follow these step-by-step instructions:

 1. Use the following command to create the keys and add your email address:

 $ ssh-keygen -t rsa -b 4096 -C "email@example.com"